mullach/Github-Training-Repository/README.md

 # Github-Training-Repository
 This repository is meant to be used to train new hires/volunteers on how to use Github.
-People who finished this exercise needed around 6-8 hours to read the material and finish the exercise.
+Reading the material and finishing the exercise should take around 6-8 hours.

 # Preparation Material
 Please read/watch all those materials before you start the exercise.